osrf/mbari_wec/docs/docs/Tutorials/Simulation/SimulatorOutputLogs.md

 # Simulator Output Data Logs

 When running, the simulator logs data in two formats, a .csv file that matches the format of the log files the buoy system produces while in operation, and rosbag files that logs the ros message traffic in a format that can be examined using ROS 2 tools.
 This tutorial describes the locations and contents of these files.

 ## .csv data files
 While running, both the simulator and the buoy itself log telemetry data in text comma separated value files that can be examined while the simulator is running or processed subsequently.
 These data files contain all of the telemetry data available on the buoy while operational.
-Because not all parameters are simulated, the .csv files from the simulator have all the fields present and match teh format of the at-sea buoy, but some values that don't make sense to simulate simply report unchanging default values.
+Because not all parameters are simulated, the .csv files from the simulator have all the fields present and match the format of the at-sea buoy, but some values that don't make sense to simulate simply report unchanging default values.

 ### .csv file locations

-To match the behavior of the buoy system, the simulator stores these files in a directory called ".pblogs" in the users home directory.
-The directory format of .pblogs is as follows:
+To match the behavior of the buoy system, the simulator stores these files in a directory called `.pblogs` in the users home directory (`/home/<username\>/` or `~/`).
+The directory format of `.pblogs` is as follows:

 ```
 .pblogs